-Pare Corporation provided engineering services for the new East Providence High School, the first new public school to be built in Rhode Island in two decades.
+Pare Corporation provided engineering services for the new East Providence High School, the first new public high school to be built in Rhode Island in two decades.
 The $189.5-million, four-story, 304,000-SF building features ten science labs, a 900-seat auditorium, a digital music lab with music classrooms and practice rooms, and a library resource center with open areas for students to work collaboratively.
 It also includes a Career and Technical Center with a construction lab, a radio and television broadcast studio, and graphic arts classrooms.

 The project incorporates energy-efficient and healthy living design standards to qualify for Northeast Collaborative for High Performance Schools (NE-CHPS) certification.